DevExpress/devextreme-documentation/api-reference/10 UI Components/dxForm/1 Configuration/isDirty.md

 ##### readonly

 ---
 This property is a read-only flag.
-You can use it to check whether any editor values changed on this Form.
+You can use it to check if any editor value changed on this Form.

 #####See Also#####
 - [reset]({basewidgetpath}/Methods/#reseteditorsData)